The approximate gravitational lensing multiple plane mass sheet degeneracy: An example of a multiple source system non-breaking the MSD

 \section{An example of a multiple source system non-breaking the MSD}

 We can make an explicit example illustrating, on the best-case scenario where one can have a good determination of lens model and time delay surfaces on all the lens planes, how the multiple source MSD would work.
-For our example, we use the system identified in Ref.~\cite{Dux:2024vvq}, which is a double source system with $ z_0 =0.184 $, $ z_1 = 1.885 $, $ z_2= 2.38 $.
+For our example, we use the system J1721+8842 identified in Ref.~\cite{Dux:2024vvq}, there renamed the ``zigzag'' lens, which is a double source system with $ z_0 =0.184 $, $ z_1 = 1.885 $, $ z_2= 2.38 $.
 This is by no means the only non-cluster multiple source system known (see e.g.~\cite{Gavazzi:2008aq,Collett:2020lii,TU:2009cyy,Tanaka:2016pdb,Schuldt:2019vza,Bolamperti_2023}), we take it here just as an example.
-We can consider a setting where we associate ``typical'' external convergence values to such a system, using the estimates of Ref.~\cite{Teodori:2022ltt}.
+We can consider a setting where we associate ``typical'' external convergence values to such a system, using the estimates of Ref.~\cite{Teodori:2022ltt}\footnote{Details on how these estimates are computed can be found in App.
+B of Ref.~\cite{Teodori:2022ltt}, we here note that we used a standard $ \Lambda $CDM cosmological model with the parameters of Ref.~\cite{Akrami:2018vks}.
+The non-linear power spectrum, needed to get more reliable estimates of LOS convergences, is obtained from HALOFIT~\cite{Peacock:2014,Takahashi:2012em}.
+A notebook with the implementation of the computation of such estimates can be found \href{https://github.com/lucateo/Comments_MSD/blob/main/Notebooks/delta_kappa_nonlinear.ipynb}{here}.}.
 Moreover, we add two generic core factors on the different lens planes, $ \kappa_{\mathrm{c} 0} = 0.05 $ and $ \kappa_{\mathrm{c} 1} = 0.03 $, see Table~\ref{tab:mock}.
 We now consider different aspects of this scenario.

 \paragraph{Stellar kinematics.} First, we comment on how stellar kinematics can constrain the MSD and eventually the $ \kappa_{\mathrm{c} n} $ terms.
 With $ \tilde\sigma_{\mathrm{los},n} $ as the velocity dispersion of the $ n $-th lens without LOS and internal sheet effects (that is, the lens model originating the displacement angle $ \vec{\tilde\alpha}_{n} $) and $ \sigma_{\mathrm{los}, n} $ the lens with both LOS and internal sheets taken into account (that is, the model originating the displacement angle $ \vec\alpha_n + (\kappa_{\mathrm{c} n} + \Gamma_{\mathrm{c}n})\vec\theta $),